2016 Crop Protection Network Impact

 The Crop Protection Network (CPN) is a multi-state and international collaboration of university/provincial extension specialists and public/private professionals who provide unbiased, research-based information to farmers and agricultural personnel.

-Organized a booth at the Commodity Classic in Phoenix, Arizona, to distribute CPN publications and promote extension activities.
+Organized a booth at the Commodity Classic in New Orleans, Louisiana to distribute CPN publications and promote extension activities.

-Secured funding for a Soybean Disease Management Series publications from the North Central Soybean Research Program, the United Soybean Board, and indirectly from the United States Department of Agriculture through the Iowa State University Integrated Pest Management program.
+Secured funding for additional Soybean Disease Management series publications from the North Central Soybean Research Program, the United Soybean Board, and indirectly from the United States Department of Agriculture through the Iowa State University Integrated Pest Management program.

 By the Numbers

-The CPN created 10 publications for the Soybean Disease Management Series.
+The CPN created 7 publications for the Soybean Disease Management series.

-Website visitors downloaded more than 2,600 PDFs of CPN publications.
+Website visitors downloaded approximately 19,000 PDFs of CPN publications.

 This publication was developed by the Crop Protection Network, a multi-state and international collaboration of university/provincial extension specialists and public/ private professionals that provides unbiased, research-based information to farmers and agricultural personnel.